-The CACPR is a campus-wide entity, under the leadership of Co-Directors from the School of Nursing (Dr. Susan G. Dorsey) and the School of Dentistry (Dr. Joel D. Greenspan).
-CACPR seeks to promote cutting edge basic, translational, and clinical biomedical research that will advance our understanding and treatment of chronic pain.
-As a catalyst for this process, the CACPR engages multidisciplinary research teams, and scientist-clinician collaborations to address this critical healthcare problem, which is a burden to patients, their families, and society.
+The CACPR is a campuswide entity, under the leadership of co-directors from the School of Nursing (Cynthia L. Renn, PhD, RN) and the School of Dentistry (Man-Kyo Chung, DMD, PhD).
+CACPR seeks to promote cutting-edge basic, translational, and clinical biomedical research that will advance our understanding and treatment of chronic pain.
+As a catalyst for this process, the CACPR engages multidisciplinary research teams and scientist-clinician collaborations to address this critical health care problem, which is a burden to patients, their families, and society.
 Together, the faculty, staff, and student members of the CACPR bring together a unique collection of skills to create an exciting research environment that is primed to make great strides in the field of pain research.

 - Advancing our knowledge related to the psychosocial, physiological, and genetic processes that underlie the development and persistence of pain.

 - Increasing the number and quality of multidisciplinary collaborative pain research projects.